hyperknot/openfreemap/website/blocks/main.md

 <!--support_plans-->

-When subscribing to a support plan, you receive a business invoice for each of your payments.
+When subscribing to a support plan, you receive an invoice for each of your payments.

 On **Gold** level and above, we offer personalised technical support by email.